Updated on: June 18, 2023 03:30:02

 Do not slaughter, eat, use or trade products from sick or suspected sick livestock...

-If anthrax is suspected, there is no need to dissect the animal, but a sterile blood sample should be taken from the neck for bacterial culture; the carcass should be buried deep and not burned outdoors; the area where the carcass and animal waste are located should be disinfected with a 5% alkaline solution, calcium oxide (lime powder); the carcass should be covered with a layer of lime powder before burial.
+If anthrax is suspected, it is not necessary to perform an autopsy on the animal, but a sterile blood sample should be taken from the neck for bacterial culture; the carcass should be buried deep and not burned outdoors; the area where the carcass and animal waste are located should be disinfected with a 5% alkaline solution, calcium oxide (lime powder); the carcass should be covered with a layer of lime powder before burial.

 Check wastewater and waste from animal processing plants that may be contaminated and factories that produce fur and leather products that may be contaminated.